simonmysun/ell/docs/Plugins.md

 # Plugins

+The term "plugin" here means a script that can be called by ell.
+It can be used to extend ell's functionality.
+The plugins supported by LLM providers are not included here.
+Please refer to [Templates](docs/Templates.md).

 Ell supports plugins to extend its functionality through a hook system.
 Currently, the following hooks are available:

 - `post_input`: Called after the user prompt is received.